Gender Equality: Don’t Lose Sight of Who We Are as Women

 Women need to honor themselves.
 Look to other women with like-minded views, thoughts, and walks of life to support each other.
 Find other women in your area to support and practice using our voices.

-Equality isn’t about denying our amazing womanhood, it’s actually speaking up and saying our womanhood has a unique view to things that deserves to be heard and seen.
+Equality isn’t about denying our amazing womanhood, it’s actually speaking up and saying our womanhood has a unique view of things that deserve to be heard and seen.

 How are you going to celebrate gender equality today?